adriheras/TFM-HealthGPT/README.md

 ## Installation

+### Local deployment

 1. Clone the repository.
 2. Install dependencies using `npm install`.
 3. Run the application using `npm start`.

+### Installing the APK on Android device

+1. Download the HealthGPT.apk file from the repository.
+2. On your Android device, navigate to Settings > Security.
+3. Enable the option "Unknown sources" to allow installation of apps from sources other than the Play Store.
+4. Using a file manager app, locate the downloaded HealthGPT.apk file.
+5. Tap on the apk file to initiate the installation process.
+6. Follow the on-screen instructions to complete the installation.
+7. Once installed, you can find the HealthGPT app in your device's app drawer.

 ## Usage